 He continues by telling me he wants to go to Sweden and that if I took him there, he would come with me.
 I tell him I will not take him.
 He change and says that he would take me to where-ever-he-was-from and I tell him I will never go with him.
 I try my best to explain to him that the way he is approaching me is not a proper way to do things in the west.
 I guess this might not be true for all individuals, but in general I believe that few women appreciate this.
 In our conversation I am constantly irritated as he pays no attention to what I actually say, not listening to my objections and rejections, but tries to use them for his own motives.
 Yet I enjoy this meeting with another culture, not so much because it is pleasant, because it really isn’t, but because it teaches me a little of someone else’s world view and more still of my own.

 The experience ends when he leaves the train.
-He does not seem to understand that I will not go of the train when he is leaving, and he asks a few more times if I will leave the train when he does and go with him or if I will go on.
+He does not seem to understand that I will not get off the train when he is leaving, and he asks a few more times if I will leave the train when he does and go with him, or if I will go on.
 It strikes me now that he expresses a world view in which he is completely ignorant to my purpose of being on the train, that for him it is unthinkable that I have my own destination.
 I tell him repeatedly that I will not leave with him.
 He leaves.
 I purposely do not look out the window.

 I wonder if these are experiences a man ever has.